MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-to-azure.md

 ---
 title: Authenticate Terraform to Azure
 description: In this article, you learn the various options to authenticate to Azure with a Microsoft Account
-keywords: azure devops terraform cli powershell interactive authentication microsoft account subscription ms.topic: how-to ms.date: 07/25/2021 ms.custom: devx-track-terraform
+keywords: azure devops terraform cli powershell authentication microsoft account subscription environment variables provider block ms.topic: how-to ms.date: 07/26/2021 ms.custom: devx-track-terraform
 # Customer intent: I want to authenticate Terraform to Azure.
 ---